ansible/awx-operator/README.md

 ```
 $ kubectl config set-context --current --namespace=$NAMESPACE
 ```

+It is important to know that when you do not set the default namespace to $NAMESPACE that the `awx-operator-controller-manager` might get confused.

 Next, create a file named `awx-demo.yml` with the suggested content below.
 The `metadata.name` you provide, will be the name of the resulting AWX deployment.